-Uncover the Past as an Applied Archaeologist
+Preserve the Past as an Applied Archaeologist

 You know archaeology and are ready to make it your career.
-With an Applied Archaeology MA from IUP, you’ll have the techniques and skills you need to step onto a site, understand the legal requirements, and advance your career.
+With an Applied Archaeology MA from IUP, you’ll gain the techniques and skills you need to step onto a site, understand the legal requirements, and advance your career.

 With your master’s degree in hand, you’ll be well-prepared to work as a professional archaeologist.